elycheea/elycheea/README.md

 ### Hello 👋

-I’m Elysia — a UX engineer.
+I’m Elysia — a UX engineer and dev/people manager.

-Working closely with both designers and developers, I have a growing interest in design and front-end dev ops.

 ---